How to use footForma?

 By following these steps, you'll generate a highly accurate and customized mold ready for downstream manufacturing.
 This workflow not only saves time but also ensures clinical precision every step of the way.

-👉 To see the process in action, watch the full tutorial video.
+To see the process in action, watch a tutorial here.